 A groundbreaking study recently published in Nature Communications reveals new insights into modifiable risk factors for dementia.

-A team of researchers from the University of Oxford, led by Professor Gwenaëlle Douaud, examined 161 potential risk factors for dementia using brain scans of over 40,000 participants from the UK Biobank, a large research group based in England.
+A team of researchers from the University of Oxford, led by Professor Gwenaëlle Douaud, examined 161 potential risk factors using brain scans of over 40,000 participants from the UK Biobank, a large research cohort based in England.

 Key findings:

-The researchers suggest that air pollution may lead to brain inflammation, blood vessel damage, and neurodegeneration.
+The researchers suggest that air pollution may lead to brain inflammation, vascular damage, and neurodegeneration. - Alcohol consumption: The frequency of alcohol consumption was also found to be among the three most harmful factors for the vulnerable brain network.

 Significant implications:

-The study emphasizes the importance of a healthy lifestyle and a clean environment for maintaining long-term brain health.
+The study highlights the importance of a healthy lifestyle and a clean environment for maintaining long-term brain health.

-These findings can contribute to the development of more effective prevention strategies for dementia, as well as improving the quality of life and healthspan of people of all ages.
+These findings can contribute to the development of more effective prevention strategies, as well as improving the quality of life and healthspan of people of all ages.

 Recommendations:

-• A healthy and balanced diet, rich in fruits, vegetables, and whole grains.
+- A healthy, balanced diet rich in fruits, vegetables, and whole grains.

 Additional implications: